-Higher Auto Insurance Rates – Why Your Brain is the Cause
+Higher Auto Insurance Rates-ARE you the Cause

 Distracted driving and the effects on Auto Insurance rates.

 Our insurance agency receives hundreds of inquiries from people searching for lower auto insurance rates daily.
 In many cases we discuss some of the reason why car insurance rates continue to rise.